givingjar/blog.givingjar.org/_posts/2017-03-15-how-to-enroll-in-paypal-giving-fund.md

 If you [search for your nonprofit][3] on PayPal Giving Fund, you may discover that you already have a donation page (albeit a very plain looking one).

 According to PayPal Giving Fund's _[Donation Delivery Policy][4]_, only nonprofits enrolled in PayPal Giving Fund will receive donations.
 If you are not enrolled or ineligible to claim the funds, PayPal Giving Fund may redirect the donation.
-This policy is not dissimilar from [Amazon Smile's][5] [delivery policy][6].
+This policy isn't dissimilar from [Amazon Smile's][5] [delivery policy][6].

 Since PayPal Giving Fund and all enrolled nonprofits have 501(c)(3) status with the IRS, all donations remain tax-deductible even if they are redirected.